 I must admit that I was dreading setting up Internet in Italy and prepared for the worst.
 If you go online you can read about those people waiting to get a router set-up for a month or longer.
 This was definitely not my experience.

 We stepped into Vodafone office, got our SIM cards without any issues.
-We ended up getting a prepaid option, as they had a better offer – 10 Euros per months for 8 GB of Internet.
+We ended up getting a prepaid option, as they had a better offer – 10 Euros per month for 8 GB of Internet.

 Then I arranged the Internet contract.
 Using our Codice Fiscale, passport and US credit card that somehow worked, we got a 35 Euros a month contract with 1 Gigabit Internet.
-It would have been 30 if we didn’t ask for the super fast connection.
+It would have been 30 EUR if we didn’t ask for the super-fast connection.
 The next day I received a text message with terms and conditions and information that someone will call me to schedule a technician’s visit.

 We also received 15 GB per day on our SIM cards to tether our laptops while we wait for everything to get installed, which worked great.

-Getting Your New Driver’s License
+Getting an Italian Driver’s License

 Unless you come from a country that has a reciprocal agreement with Italy, which is basically just the EU these days, after one year of being a resident in Italy you will need to take the Italian driving test.

 Since we couldn’t get residency we can use our licenses and while this might work with a rental car, if you want or need to buy your own vehicle this won’t be an option.